A chronology of key events:

 2013 May - Major diplomatic row erupts between Taiwan and the Philippines after Filipino coastguards kill a Taiwanese fisherman in disputed waters.

-2013 September - Stand-off between the army and rebels of the Moro National Liberation Front in the southern city of Zamboanga prompts 75,000 residents to flee.
+2013 September - Stand-off between the army and rebel remnants of Moro National Liberation Front in southern city of Zamboanga prompts 75,000 residents to flee.

 2013 November - Typhoon Haiyan sweeps across central areas of the country leaving devastation and thousands of dead in its wake.
 A major international aid effort is organised to help more than four million people affected.

-2014 March - Moro Islamic Liberation Front rebel group signs a peace deal with the government that brings an end to one of Asia's longest and deadliest conflicts.
+2014 March - The MILF rebel group signs a peace deal with the government that brings an end to one of Asia's longest and deadliest conflicts.

 2014 April - Supreme Court approves a birth control law, which requires government health centres to distribute free contraceptives.
 The bill marks a defeat for the Catholic Church, which campaigned strongly against it.